tektoncd/pipeline/docs/taskruns.md

     name: tr-workspace
 ```

-Upon execution, the above taskrun will fail because the task is referenced and workspace is not propagated.
-It mist be explicitly defined in the `spec` of the defined Task.
+Upon execution, the above `TaskRun` will fail because the `Task` is referenced and workspace is not propagated.
+It must be explicitly defined in the `spec` of the defined `Task`.

 ```yaml
 apiVersion: tekton.dev/v1 # or tekton.dev/v1beta1